Quantum technology reshaping Denmark's financial landscape

 “We have noted expressions of interest from the management level in the Danish banking sector in relation to quantum technology within the last year so our expectation is, that we both will see an increased demand for continuous and executive education to enable internal innovation but also a demand for external consultancy services.
 We have also noted, that several of the largest Danish technology companies who supplies products and solutions to the financial sector (e.g. BEC, SDC, Trifork and Simcorp) have begun or are offering quantum based solutions as there are mutual interests in securing critical infrastructure."

 “The cybersecurity infrastructure, the confidential communication, on-line banking and crypto assets might incur in some risks, for this reason those are the main areas where we advise our clients in understanding and developing a roadmap, in order to avoid damages both reputational and operational to the working practices.
 In terms of computational advantage, we see short time opportunities using Quantum Inspired Optimization and Quantum Annealers as well as long term opportunities using Gate Based Quantum Computers, the fields of applications are many, but for now we mainly looked at: Risk Management, Portfolio Optimization, Index Tracking, Credit Score, Internal Logistics.
+Quantum can support solving computational expensive tasks, specifically the ones with a high combinatorial impact.
+It is important to mention that it is not always straightforward as sometimes it requires a completely new approach and this is the opportunity: to re-think and challenge current work practices with new tools like quantum and GenAI.“

 “The incredible power of quantum computers could easily break the encryption our entire digital society is built on.
 It underlines the importance of projects like CryptQ(Read about CryptQ at the bottom of this article) that take the first steps towards securing our data from hacking in a future that will become reality within the next ten years.”